MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 >[!Note]
 >Ensure you are either a subscription owner or global administrator.
 For more information, see Azure RBAC.

-In order to create and operate a Operations Manager managed instance (preview), create the below two custom RBAC roles in Azure:
+In order to create and operate an Operations Manager managed instance (preview), create the below two custom RBAC roles in Azure:
- - **Aquila Contributor**: This role allows users to create, update, and delete a Operations Manager managed instance (preview) in Azure.
+ - **Aquila Contributor**: This role allows users to create, update, and delete an Operations Manager managed instance (preview) in Azure.
 Its scope of permissions doesn't extend beyond Operations Manager managed instance (preview).
-The ideal user for this role would be someone who will be responsible for creating a Operations Manager managed instance (preview), and deleting it when done.
+The ideal user for this role would be someone who will be responsible for creating an Operations Manager managed instance (preview), and deleting it when done.

- - **Aquila Reader**: This role allows users to read a Operations Manager managed instance (preview) in Azure, without the ability to modify anything in the instance.
+ - **Aquila Reader**: This role allows users to read an Operations Manager managed instance (preview) in Azure, without the ability to modify anything in the instance.
 Its scope of permissions doesn't extend beyond Operations Manager managed instance (preview).
 The ideal user for this role would be someone who will be responsible for accessing the Operations Manager managed instance (preview) once it is created and reading the parameters.

 1. Sign in to the [Azure portal](https://portal.azure.com) and select **Cloud Shell** in the top menu.
 A Shell opens at the bottom of the page.
 1. Enter the below commands to enable Operations Manager managed instance (preview) in your subscription: